shinnapinna/data_science_portfolio/README.md

     - [Principal Component Analysis]
     - [Generalised Linear Mixed Modelling]

-_Tools: PCA, Statsmodels, SciPY GLMM_
+_Tools: PCA, Statsmodels, SciPY, GLMM_

 If you liked what you see and want to have a chat about the portfolio, work opportunities, or collaborations, shoot me an email @ shinjinibasu92@gmail.com